 7. Build an understanding of context

 8. Enable broad and open project-level discussion

-9. Introduce an aggressive approach to managing risk, such as CONTEST
+9. Introduce an aggressively risk-averse approach to managing risk, such as in counter-terrorism

 10. Learn and improve this process

 Prevent, Pursue, Protect and Prepare – lessons from counter-terrorism

 In 2018, the UK Government published its counter-terrorism strategy, (CONTEST).
 It’s useful in project management because of the risk reduction strategy it uses: Prevent, Pursue, Protect, Prepare.
 This can be adapted to high-risk projects …